flux-iac/tofu-controller/SECURITY.md

 ### Security Team

-Our Security Team consists of project maintainers and Weaveworks employees.
+Our Security Team consists of project maintainers and flux-iac employees.

 ### Handling